 Everything the center does in its after-school program is project based.
 Instead of math or science lectures, the kids have math and science labs—time to learn through practice.
 “The kids love it,” Naomi says.

 She glows while recalling their kids’ success stories.
 She remembers Juan, who came to the center as a nine-year-old, pants sagging low.
-“He’d tell everybody, ‘All of my friends are O.G.s’”—shorthand for original gangsters—“and that was all he knew,” she says.
+“He’d tell everybody, ‘All of my friends are O.G.s’”—original gangsters—“and that was all he knew,” she says.
 “We had to show him something else.”
 Juan came to the program regularly, and Naomi laughs as she describes the moment he walked into their job fair, years after his first day, transformed: in a tie, vest, and belt, his shirt tucked in.
 “He’s doing well now,” she says.
 “He graduated last year.”